IBM/ibm-spectrum-scale-csi/README.md

 - Deploy the driver by running `deploy/create.sh`

-- For lightweight dynamic provisioning, no change in storageClass is needed.

 - For fileset based dynamic provisioning, use the storageClass parameters as below:

    * **volBackendFs**: Filesystem on which the volume should be created.
-Use the remote cluster filesystem name here.
+Use the locally mounted filesystem name here.
    * **clusterId**: Remote Cluster ID on which the volume (fileset) should be created.
-   * **localFs**: Name of the locally mounted filesystem.
-This is required only if the local name and remote filesystem names are different.
-	Rest of the storageClass parameteres remain valid.
+	Rest of the storageClass parameteres remain as explained above.

 ### Node Selector